By Dr. Justin Marchegiani

 Looking at blood test markers from a CBC, CMP, or lipid panel can provide a pretty good idea of how the body’s systems are functioning.

-Energy systems: We can look at markers like RBC, Hgb, Hct, MCV, MCH, MCHC, and ferritin, which are markers for an anemia.
+We can look at markers like RBC, Hgb, Hct, MCV, MCH, MCHC, and ferritin, which are markers for an anemia.
 An anemia typically deals with deficiencies in certain B vitamins, like folate or B12 and/or iron.
-Most conventional doctors tend to miss these subtle imbalances, and they can contribute to a person’s inability to transport oxygen, create energy, and convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).
+Most conventional doctors tend to miss these subtle imbalances.
+And they can contribute to a person’s inability to transport oxygen, create energy, and convert T4 (inactive thyroid hormone) to T3 (active thyroid hormone).

 Most people who are tired and moody and have weight gain and hormone imbalances tend to have an infection!
 I have tested hundreds of patients, and I would say, based on my experience, over 70% have a parasite, bacteria, or fungal infection.